Wood Wood

 Wood Wood is a contemporary fashion and lifestyle brand founded in 2002 and based in Copenhagen, Denmark.
 It has stores in Berlin, London, Aarhus and Copenhagen, and an online store.
 Wood Wood is directed by co-founders Karl-Oskar Olsen and Brian SS Jensen.

 As a sub-cultural founded lifestyle brand, its founders grew up with graffiti and street culture in the 1990s.
 They mix high-end fashion, sports and streetwear with youth and urban culture, art and music.
 A Wood Wood yellow T-shirt was worn by Sigrid in the video for "Strangers" giving the brand international exposure.
 It is described as Contemporary Streetwear.
 Wood Wood has a strong sports component.
 It started as a small shop selling T-shirts and evolved into well-established fashion brand showing new collections in Florence and London.

 It is based in Nørrebro in Copenhagen, Denmark.
 Wood Wood has made more than 50 collaborations with global brands such as Nike, Asics, Barbour, Eastpak, Lego and Adidas, hand with niche brands and artists such as Peter Sutherland, Elmgreen & Dragset, So-Me and FUZI UVTPK.
-In November, 2022 a special version of Artek Stool 60 was realised.
+In November, 2022 a special version of Artek Stool 60 was relised.

 In 2019, it was announced that Wood Wood would be opening a store in Soho, London.
 Currently, the brand operates four stores in Denmark and two in Berlin, Germany.